Beautiful soft lips are all over social media. A natural fuller pout can make you look and feel more youthful and attractive.

 Avoid Strenuous Exercise

-It’s a good idea to skip the gym for the first 24 hours after lip filler injections.
+Skipping the gym for the first 24 hours after lip filler injections is a good idea.
 Strenuous exercise causes your heart rate and blood pressure to increase, making side effects like bruising and swelling appear worse.

 A good workout will also cause you to sweat, dehydrating the skin and irritating the injection sites.